chrbuchsteiner61/valuation_pre_shot/README.md

 # valuation_pre_shot

-An app for golfers: evaluate your pre-shot routine
+## An app for golfers: evaluate your pre-shot routine

-Enter a rating for each shot and get an overview at the end of your round all strokes according to the lanes.
+# Enter a rating for each shot and get an overview at the end of your round

-This app only runs on mobile devices.

 After every shot you should always have your post shot routine.
 Instead of judging the result of your shot, you should evaluate how good your pre-shot routine was.
 It's best to only use one element of your pre-shot routine and evaluate it after each shot.
 You write down this evaluation based on school grades on your own scorecard.
 These mental or internal scorecards are very common.
-I learned about the idea of the post shot routine and this scorecard from pro Fabian Bünker.
+I got to know the idea of the post shot routine and this scorecard through my then PRO Fabian Bünker.
-Since you have to fill out an official scorecard made of paper or cardboard in the tournament, You may find it cumbersome to fill out another piece of paper.
+Since you have to fill out an official paper scorecard in the tournament, you find it cumbersome to fill out another piece of paper.
-This app replaces the Post Shot Routine paper scorecard.
+This app replaces the paper routine scorecard.

 You start the app and see on the interface:
 Enter the input field for the element of the Pre Shot Routine that you want to evaluate on this round.